 Avoid charging up to 100 percent

-In fact if you are at home and don’t see yourself going out for the foreseeable future, it is better to keep the battery charged around 50%.
+In fact, if you are at home and don’t see yourself going out for the foreseeable future, it is better to keep the battery charged at around 50%.

 Enable Optimized Battery Charging

-You can easily avoid charging your iPhone up to 100 percent battery and reduce battery ageing with the help of Optimized Battery Charging feature.
+You can easily avoid charging your iPhone up to 100 percent battery and reduce battery aging with the help of the Optimized Battery Charging feature.
 You can enable Optimized Battery Charging by going to Settings -> Battery -> Battery Health and enabling its dedicated toggle.

-This helps in reducing battery ageing and thus increase an iPhone’s battery lifespan.
+This helps in reducing battery aging and thus increases an iPhone’s battery lifespan.

 Avoid Fast Charging